Frequently Asked Questions

 How can I purchase a season beach parking pass online?

 It’s easy!
 Just go to www.beachparkingri.com to purchase a resident, non-resident or senior season beach at any time and follow the instructions.
 Online credit card purchases are charged a 6% transaction charge; the total for a $30 RI resident season pass purchased online is $31.80.
-Starting in mid-June, Daily Flex Passes (previously called daily passes) will be available online.
+Daily Flex Passes (previously called daily passes) are also available online.
+Learn more about daily flex passes.
 Your license plate will be your way into state beach parking lots.

 When you purchase your pass online, you will receive an email response within 24-hours of creating your account.
 Follow the instructions in the email to finish your pass purchase and then you're ready to head to the beach!